Worklytics/psoxy/docs/sources/msft-365/README.md

 ### Authorization and Scopes

 The following Scopes are required for each connector.
-Note that they are all READ-only scopes:
+Note that they are all READ-only scopes.

 | Source&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Application Scopes                                                                                 |
 |--------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|